 Symphyotrichum ericoides explained

-Symphyotrichum ericoides (formerly Aster ericoides), known as white heath aster, frost aster, or heath aster, is a species of flowering plant in the family Asteraceae native to much of central and eastern North America.
+Symphyotrichum ericoides (formerly Aster ericoides), with common names white heath aster, frost aster, and heath aster, is a species of flowering plant in the family Asteraceae native to much of central and eastern North America.
 It has been introduced to parts of Europe and western Asia.

-The naturally-occurring hybrid species of white heath aster and New England aster (Symphyotrichum novae-angliae) is named Symphyotrichum × amethystinum and is commonly known as amethyst aster.
+The naturally-occurring hybrid species of Symphyotrichum ericoides and Symphyotrichum novae-angliae (New England aster) is named Symphyotrichum × amethystinum and has the common name amethyst aster.
 It can grow where the two parents are in close proximity.

 Description

-Heath aster is a perennial herbaceous plant with stems from 1to tall.
+S. ericoides is a perennial herbaceous plant with stems from 1to tall.
 Its leaves are sessile (stalkless) and narrow, becoming smaller towards the top of the plant and tips of the branching stem.
-It has white (rarely pinkish), composite flowerheads with yellow centers that begin flowering in late summer and last through fall.
+It has white (rarely pinkish), flower heads with yellow centers that begin blooming in late summer and last through fall.
 They are NaNto across.

 Taxonomy

-Heath aster has two varieties: Symphyotrichum ericoides var. ericoides, which spreads by underground rhizomes to form colonies, and S. ericoides var. pansum, which is cespitose, remaining in a clump, and has corm-like caudices.
+Symphyotrichum ericoides has two varieties: S. ericoides var. ericoides, which spreads by underground rhizomes to form colonies, and S. ericoides var. pansum, which is cespitose, remaining in a clump, and has corm-like caudices.

 F1 hybridization with Symphyotrichum novae-angliae can occur where the ranges of these two species overlap.
 The hybrid is called Symphyotrichum × amethystinum (amethyst aster) and is intermediate between the parent species in most respects.